TotalEnergies: Head office

 The company's headquarters is in the Tour Total in the La Défense district in Courbevoie, France, near Paris.
 The building was originally constructed between 1983 and 1985 for Elf Aquitaine; Total SA acquired the building after its merger with Elf in 2000.

 Subsidiaries

 TotalEnergies Italia

 Total Italia S.p.A. (originally Total Italia S.r.l.) is an Italian company that operates in the distribution of lubricants.
 It is a subsidiary of TotalEnergies SE.

 It was founded in 2018 by the split of the Special Fluids branch from TotalErg in view of the acquisition by Gruppo API.
 It takes its name from the old Total Italia, dissolved in 2010 with the birth of TotalErg.

+TotalEnergies Turkey

+Güzel Enerji Akaryakıt A.Ş. is a Turkish company that operates under Licensee of TotalEnergies S.A.

+After operating in Turkey under the international energy company TotalEnergies S.A. since 1992.
+In March 2020, the takeover process (from Demirören Holding) was completed and the stations are now operated by OYAK.

+TotalEnergies Stations continues to serve as Turkey's 5th largest fuel company in the fuel sector with a network of more than 500 stations.

+Güzel Enerji Akaryakıt A.Ş / Total provides storage and distribution services with modern fuel oil and LPG storage facilities with a total capacity of 300,000 m3 in Aliağa, Gebze and Samsun, and LPG storage facilities in Yarımca, Ankara and Aliağa.

+TotalEnergies also plans to run Exploration operations on Black Sea with Turkish National Oil Company, TPAO.

+It offers wide range of products like Elf Lubricants, Excellium Gasoline, Otojet Electric Charge Stations and Bi'Güzel Coffees, Sandwiches, Pastries, and Desserts.

+Gasoline can be bought via Cash, Card, Mobile app and DKV Card.

+Güzel Enerji Akaryakıt A.Ş. was also a sponsor of Turkish National Man and Woman Basketball teams.

 Operations

 In May 2014, the company shelved its Joslyn North oil sands project in the Athabasca region of Alberta, Canada, indefinitely, citing concerns about operating costs.
 An estimated $11 billion has been spent on the project, in which Total is the largest shareholder with 38.5%.
 Suncor Energy holds 36.75%, Occidental Petroleum owns 15% and Japan's Inpex has a 10% interest.

 Total is involved in 23 projects of exploration and production in Africa, Asia, Europe, North America, South America and Russia.